Auditing the Auditors: Does Community-based Moderation Get It Right?

 One difficulty that crowd-sourced moderation systems face is lack of a ground truth for estimated quantities like note helpfulness and user latent factors.
 There is a large literature that addresses the problem of how to infer contributor reliability in such settings.
 For example, in the crowd-sourcing and labeling literature, worker--task models estimate worker accuracy and task difficulty from patterns of agreement and disagreement \cite{dawid1979maximum, raykar2010learning, karger2011iterative, kashima2024trustworthy}.
 Relatedly, there is a body of literature on designing mechanisms to elicit truthful information without verified labels, including proper scoring rules and peer-prediction methods \cite{Gneiting2007strictly, miller2005eliciting, prelec2004bayesian, witkowski2012peer, shnayder2016informed}.
 A common lesson from these works is that participants should be evaluated against targets not determined by themselves, reducing incentives to coordinate on a focal consensus \cite{miller2005eliciting, prelec2004bayesian, Gneiting2007strictly, liu2017machine, faltings2022game}.
 These approaches formalize the idea that reliability should be learned from error structure, not simply from matching a majority vote.

-Methodologically, the Community Notes algorithm is closely related to latent-factor models and collaborative filtering in recommender systems, where one seeks to infer user and item attributes from sparse, noisy ratings \cite{van2010manipulation,amatriain2009ilikeit, karger2011iterative}.
+The Community Notes algorithm is a bridging-based algorithm that aims to surface content rated highly by users who generally hold opposing viewpoints.
+Methodologically, its implementation is closely related to latent-factor models and collaborative filtering in recommender systems, where one seeks to infer user and item attributes from sparse, noisy ratings \cite{van2010manipulation,amatriain2009ilikeit, karger2011iterative}.
+Other approaches to bridging have been proposed in \cite{blair2026structure}.
 A parallel line of work studies the design of aggregation rules that limit influence from noisy or adversarial users \cite{resnick2007influence}.
 In statistics, classical results on weighted least squares show that inverse-variance weighting yields efficiency gains under heteroskedastic noise \cite{Aitken1936least, carroll1982robust}.

 Our two-stage algorithm combines these principles and ideas from the literature by drawing on the logic of scoring contributors against targets not defined purely by raw agreement with consensus, and using these scores to construct weights in a second-stage aggregation model.
 This combination links practical auditing in crowd-sourced moderation to established ideas in statistical efficiency and incentive-compatible information elicitation.